6 CRR-NY 201-6.4NY-CRR

 (i) Reopening for cause.

-(1) A title V permit shall be reopened and revised under any of the following circumstances:
+(1) A title V permit shall be reopened and modified under any of the following circumstances:

 (i) When additional applicable requirements under the act become applicable to a title V facility with a remaining permit term of three or more years, a reopening shall be completed not later than 18 months after promulgation of the applicable requirement.
 No such reopening is required if the effective date of the requirement is later than the date on which the permit is due to expire, unless the original permit or any of its terms and conditions has been extended by the department pursuant to the provisions of section 201-6.6 of this Subpart.